Drill bits come in all shapes and sizes.

 Best Titanium-Coated Drill Bits

-These bits have a patented “Pilot Point” that bites into the stock the second the drill engages.
-It means you eliminate the need to drill pilot holes in more robust material and it reduces walking.
+They have a patented “Pilot Point” that bites into the stock the moment the drill engages.
+This means you won’t need to drill separate pilot holes in tough materials and the bit is less likely to slip across the surface.

-DeWALT has kept the price reasonable to appeal to the hobbyists among you as well as the professionals.
-Sizes range from 0.167 inches to 0.5 inches.
+DeWALT has kept the price reasonable, so these bits are suitable for DIYers and hobbyists as well as professionals.
+Their sizes range from 0.167 inches to 0.5 inches.

 Pros